prohibited by Gaddafi (and by the current governments)

 other than the "Libyan

 wind" which brought rain to Greek mainland; and as it is obvious

-Greek Libu is the same as Egyptian Ribu one does not need to propose
+that Greek Libu is the same as Egyptian Ribu (following the universal

-a Greek etymology for a name that is not Greek.
+a name that is not Greek.

 of the given word - the ancient Libyan language:

 as the largest collection of prehistoric

 Ancient Libyans, as pictured by the ancient

-The Mythology of The Name Libya:
+The Mythology of The Name Libya

 Libya was also the name of the Goddess known to the Greeks